ECrownofFire/ecf/README.md

 * Searching (needs backend)

 The following may happen at some point, but I'm unsure about them:
-* Markdown for posts
+* Markdown for posts (could be done with clientside JS)
 * Using Argon2 for password hashing instead of PBKDF2
-* Possibly an expansion upon the current "template-ish" system, maybe a future switch to ErlyDTL or something else, but the current method works well enough
+* Possibly an expansion upon the current "template-ish" system, maybe a future switch to ErlyDTL or something else

 And these would be nice to eventually get:
 * Events calendar